Why Harley Quinn became a Bernie Sanders supporter in Birds of Prey - The Media Times

 Also read: ‘Birds of Prey’: Mary Elizabeth Winstead, which was never considered a female-made film, would not appeal to a wider audience (video)

-“We only got different complaints with the complaints, and I would come up with a few ideas, and Christina Hodson would bring up some ideas,” said Yan.
-“I think the Bernie thing, I will fully appreciate Christina on this point.
+“We only got different complaints with the complaints, and I would bring in a few ideas, and Christina Hodson would bring in a few ideas,” said Yan.
+“I think the Bernie thing, I will fully honor Christina on this point.
 And we all just giggled about it, so we thought why not?
-And I think tonally and stylistically this is a film that is like that can do something, and a little bit of self-confidence – or a lot of self-confidence, I should say.
+And I think tonally and stylistically this is a film that can afford that, and a little bit of self-confidence – or a lot of self-confidence, I should say.
 And not many films make a Bernie joke, so let’s do it. “

 So yes.
 It’s just for fun!
 But we cannot stop thinking about what this means for the DCEU.
 It probably doesn’t really matter, but it’s amusing to think about.